sdcTools/UserSupport/docs/PreviousEvents.md

 # Overview of previous events

+### User Group meeting 2024<br>
+The 2024 User Group meeting took place online, on February the 29-th.

+Agenda, presentation slides and minutes of the meeting can be found [here](https://github.com/sdcTools/UserSupport/tree/master/docs/W2024). <br>

 ## Joint Workshop on Time Series Analysis and Statistical Disclosure Control Methods for Official Statistics, December 2023<br>
 It took place during 14-15 December, 2023 at OECD-Boulogne (Paris), France.<br>
 The agenda may be found [here](agendaParis_dec2023.pdf).